 By implementing management software such as TinyMDM, which allows you to manage the applications available on fleets of Android mobile devices, there are certain advantages to installing private applications from the Play Store:

-Managed configurations are application-specific configurations designed by the developer himself.
-They are used for example to automate user identification, prioritise actions, deploy new settings and much more.
-Managed configurations can be configured via the mobile fleet management tool used, which allows the choice of default values and the expected behaviour of applications.
+- Developers design managed configurations, which are application-specific configurations.
+They use them, for example, to automate user identification, prioritize actions, deploy new settings, and perform various other tasks.
+Mobile fleet management tools are used to configure managed configurations.
+It allows the choice of default values and the expected behaviour of applications.

 Adding private applications from the TinyMDM Store